Invoca/elasticsearch_models/README.md

 * `raw_response`: Full response from elasticsearch query.
 * `models`: Rehydrated models from the query response (based on `_type`).
 * `errors`: Errors that occurred when attempting to rehydrate models.
+* `aggregations`: Raw response for any aggregations included in the search.

 #### Query by Elasticsearch document id or attributes